harens/depythel/docs/source/introduction.rst

 |graph-image| |terminal-image|

-**depythel** is a series of open-source pure Python tools to help you manage dependencies in a variety of different projects.
+**depythel** is a series of open-source pure Python tools to help manage dependencies in a variety of different projects.

 It aims to provide a visual solution to your dependency woes, helping you to make informed judgements about how to manage your project distribution.